 Sometimes it seems as though we have more holidays and days to celebrate people and events than there are days on the calendar.
 But this month contains a national holiday that has special religious significance.
-This special day has been set aside for us to pause, ponder, praise, pray, and give thanks to God for His many blessings.
+This special day has been set aside for us to pause, ponder, praise, pray and give thanks to God for His blessings.

 Many families will gather together and share stories of God’s love, mercy, grace, and salvation.
-They will talk of God’s peace and presence in their lives, and tell of His goodness and guidance, hope and healing, power and protection.
+They will talk of God’s peace and presence and tell of His goodness and guidance, hope and healing, power and protection.
 God’s generous blessings will be the most important topic of their discussions.
 He will be honored!

-Some families will resent the day because they feel short-changed or even forgotten by God.
+Some will resent the day because they feel short-changed or even forgotten by God.
 They have had trials too tragic to share and losses too great to describe.
 Their lives seem hopeless with nothing before them but darkness.
 The consequences of wrong choices have left them scarred for life.
 However, God still loves them!

-But, everyone can join the Psalmist and say, “Praise the Lord and give Him thanks!” - Even those who feel hopeless and ungrateful.
+But everyone can join the Psalmist and say, “Praise the Lord and give Him thanks!” - Even those who feel hopeless and ungrateful.
 Why?
-This verse talks of His mercy which is always available to everyone: the humble, the proud, and the resentful.
+This verse talks of His mercy which is always available to everyone: the humble, the proud and the resentful.

-Scripture For Today: Give thanks to the Lord and proclaim his greatness.
+Scripture For Today: Give thanks to the LORD and proclaim his greatness.
 Let the whole world know what he has done.
 Psalm 105:1